EFL - ESL activities and games for teaching stative verbs

 More B1 ESL lesson plans

 If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for intermediate level students.
 For other levels, see the entire collection of ESL lesson plans.
 Our suggested next lesson is on comparative and superlative adjectives.
-Also, Android users can access all of our materials through the TEFL Handbook app.
+Also, iOS and Android users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.